brettz9/update-packages/README.md

       1. Which **remotes to push to** if any (by default when available and as exceptions)
 1. Add a **confirm updates option**
+1. Configuration
     1. We could **configure by repo** the following: ncu, branch, commit message, audit fix, and npm script (by default when available and as exceptions), but this is less critical, especially for ncu as it accepts config file
+    1. Option to **only apply if author** is matched (e.g., to oneself)
     1. Option to stop if **can't fix all security issues**
 1. Work with **commit hooks**
 1. Add optional automated **license check**, **lint fixing**, etc. (if `npm test` doesn't handle)?